bogongroverchalet/knowledge-base/_posts/2017-8-8-merchandise.md

 ---
-date: 2017-8-8
 title: Merchandise
-description: >
+description: |
   Get some high quality gear, and rep the Chalet at the same time!
+date: 2017-8-8
+list_order: 4
 categories:
   - about
-list_order: 4
 ---

-We know our Bogong skiers, hikers and bikers love our Bogong Rover Chalet merchandise.
+We know our Bogong skiers, hikers, and bikers love our Bogong Rover Chalet merchandise.
 Take a little Chalet Magic home with you from Bogong Alpine High Plains with one of our fleece vests, Bogong woggles or even Bill's Book, a history of Bogong Rover Chalet.
 You can replace your well-loved gear, add to